NDepend

 The expression new { Readable = $”{duration:c}”, duration.Ticks } forces the C# compiler to create this anonymous class in the compiled assembly.

 As Tuple<…>, anonymous types are classes and their properties are immutable.
-Moreover anonymous classes are declared as internal and are not visible outside their projects.
-This means that in most scenarios value tuples are better suited than anonymous types because they are lightweight.
+Moreover, the compiler declares anonymous classes as internal.
+Thus they are not visible outside their projects.
+This means that in most scenarios ValueTuples represent a better choice than anonymous types because they are lightweight.

-However notice that anonymous type can be used in expression tree advanced scenarios (when IQueryable<T> is required) and value tuples cannot.
+However, notice that anonymous type can be used in expression tree advanced scenarios (when IQueryable<T> is required) and ValueTuple cannot.

 Having to declare the tuple in method return type as in…